 Periods of adverse weather that have the ability to impact dam safety may require additional staff to be on-call or prepared to execute response actions.
-The IRWD Operations Manager, in collaboration with the dam operator will make staffing recommendations to IRWD leadership during times of predicted adverse weather.
+The IRWD Director of Water and Recycling Operations, in collaboration with the dam operator will make staffing recommendations to IRWD leadership during times of predicted adverse weather.
 Response time to an emergency situation may be lengthened by 30 minutes during periods of adverse weather.
 If the primary access to the site along Portola Rd is affected by a dam failure or adverse weather, vehicle access is possible from the residential neighborhood road directly north of the dam (see Section 7.3 for access points and directions).